STATES Act: Native American tribes

 The Suquamish Tribe in Washington State, one of the first tribes with legal cannabis sales, indicated support for the bill.

-Advocacy groups

-The act was endorsed by conservative advocacy group Americans for Prosperity when it was introduced in November 2021.

-The act was endorsed by Law Enforcement Action Partnership in November 2021.

-Corporations

-The act was endorsed by Amazon in January, 2022.
-The company told The Washington Post the reason was to reduce impediments to hiring, and that it had "no plans to sell cannabis".

 Reactions

 President Donald Trump said he "probably will end up supporting" the bill on June 8, 2018.
 The same day, twelve governors, from West Coast states that had legalized cannabis for adult use, plus Maryland, New Jersey, New York, North Dakota and Pennsylvania, sent a letter to Congress urging passage of the measure.

 The Los Angeles Times's editorial board endorsed the proposal under a headline that said it was "kickstarting Congress' effort to legalize marijuana".

 A spokesperson for the Marijuana Policy Project called the STATES Act "the most significant piece of marijuana-related legislation ever introduced in Congress."

 Writing for Above the Law, a legal analysis website for attorneys, cannabis law specialist Hilary Bricken wrote that it was "for the first time ever, a real and legitimate bipartisan 'respect states' rights' effort" on "meaningful marijuana law reform at the Congressional level".

 In testimony to the Senate Appropriations Committee on April 10, 2019, then-Attorney General William Barr said he preferred the legislation over the "intolerable" status quo of conflicting state and federal laws.

 According to NORML political director Justin Strekal, as of 2019 the STATES Act is looking basic and dated compared to newer legislation that goes beyond carving out exceptions to prohibition to remove cannabis from the Controlled Substances Act entirely, take steps to repair prohibition's harms, forgive past criminal convictions, and build an equitable industry.